Motasem-mk/project5-MongoDB/README.md

    - Converts date fields to `datetime` format.
    - Inserts the cleaned data into MongoDB.

+## **Data Integrity Checks**
+Before and after migration, the script performs the following data integrity checks:
+**Pre-migration checks**:
+   - Missing values in essential fields.
+   - Duplicates in the dataset.
+   - Invalid dates (Discharge Date must be after Admission Date).
+   - Negative values in key fields like Age and Billing Amount.
+**Post-migration checks**:
+   - Ensures the number of records in MongoDB matches the original dataset.
+   - Verifies that required fields (e.g., Age, Medical Condition, Name) are present.
+   - Checks that dates and numeric fields are logically consistent.

 2. **CRUD Operations**:
    - **Create**: Add new records to the database.
    - **Read**: Query records based on specific criteria.